A dinghy full of Syrian refugees arrives to the north shore of Lesvos, Greece, 2015.

 From the island shoreline the coast of Turkey rests gently on the horizon, faded by the morning haze.
 The road I have followed is nothing but a dirt track that weaves its way through the hillsides before snaking along the coast.
 The sea front is littered with the remains of dinghies, broken boats and fluorescent orange life vests, ghosts of drama from yesterdays.
 Aside to the maritime litter I am surrounded by tranquility, gentle waves and soothing sun; it is hard to imagine what has been happening here.
 I stand and stare out to sea through my binoculars, wondering if at any moment I, or one of the lifeguards, medics or charity volunteers will spot a boat heading towards these shores.

-Amongst the passengers are women and children but mostly men and one who is disabled, paralysed from the waist down, having made it here with his wheelchair.
+Among the passengers are women and children but mostly men and one who is disabled, paralysed from the waist down, remarkably having made it here with his wheelchair.
 The young try to clamber in front of the less able but on this occasion the plea for calm steadies the mood and the new arrivals await instructions.
-One by one the refugees, all Syrian, are helped from the dinghy to make a few desperate wet steps to dry land.
+One by one the refugees, all Syrian, are helped from the boat to then make a few desperate wet steps to dry land.

 Now safely on land, some of the refugees find themselves in luck and are driven by bus for around an hour to one of the first of Europes major refugee camps.
 Others begin the walk that will be at least a day for the most able bodied.
 Upon arrival to the refugee camp the mood changes as the refugees realise things are not as they had expected.
 Nestled amongst the olive groves outside a village called Moria, the camp is nothing but makeshift.
 There is no reception for new arrivals and no management or security in the camp.
 Originally built for 2,000 people, the camp has swollen well beyond its original boundary, reaching an occupancy estimated to be in excess of 16,000.